 Food blogging… who knew it would ever reach the popularity high that it’s on right now?
 Food blogs are everywhere and they cover every food topic imaginable, from recipes to restaurant reviews, to canning and food photography (with lots in between).
 So, with so much choice available to readers, what are you doing to make sure they stay awhile on your blog?

-By day, I’m a web designer and one of my responsibilities as a designer is to make sure my clients’ sites are what’s known as user accessible – tech talk for “easy to use”, among other things.
+For a long time I made my living as a web and graphic designer who mainly worked with bloggers.
+One of my responsibilities as a designer is to make sure my clients’ sites are what’s known as user accessible – tech talk for “easy to use”, among other things.
 Good web design is about SO much more than pretty design.
 It’s about understanding how people interact with websites and making it an enjoyable experience for them.

-By night, I’m part of the FBC’s founding team.
-Part of my job with the FBC is to vet every single member blog that joins.
-That’s right… I’ve checked out and browsed every single one of the 300+ food blogs that have joined our fun community.
+Here at FBC I vet every single member blog that joins.
+That’s right… I’ve checked out and browsed every single one of the 2200+ food blogs that have joined our fun community.
 That’s a lot of blogs!

-When I check out a new member blog I do several things:
+When I check out a new member’s blog I do several things:

 - I read some posts to get a feel for the blog